rikivillalba/data.table-es-tasks/vignettes/es/datatable-secondary-indices-and-auto-indexing.md

 #  [1]  0  1  2  3  4  5  6  7  8  9 10 11 12 13 14 15 16 17 18 19 20 21 22 23
 ```

-=====* This is particularly a huge advantage of secondary indices.
-Previously,
-just to update a few rows of `hour`, we had to `setkey()` on it, which
-inevitably reorders the entire data.table.
-With `on`, the order is preserved,
-and the operation is much faster!
-Looking at the code, the task we wanted to
-perform is also quite clear.=====
+* This is particularly a huge advantage of secondary indices.
+Previously, just to update a few rows of `hour`, we had to `setkey()` on it, which inevitably reorders the entire data.table.
+With `on`, the order is preserved, and the operation is much faster!
+Looking at the code, the task we wanted to perform is also quite clear.

 ### f) Aggregation using `by`